Seneca-ICTOER/SEC520/docs/A-Labs/lab2.md

     - Output filename: **~/sensepost.user**

 2. Record any user information that you consider relevant (for penetration testing) in your lab log-book.
-3. For user information collected so far, use this information to see if you can access their profiles or other information on social media sites (eg. Facebook, Classmates, MySpace, Twitter, etc.).
+3. For user information collected so far, use this information to see if you can access their profiles or other information on social media sites (eg. _Facebook, Classmates, MySpace, Twitter_, etc.).
 4. Finally, we will be obtaining documents from the targeted network (via Google) that may help provide more information regarding the users.
 5. Issue the following command: **metagoofil --help** to learn how to run this script again with the following options: